dapperstats/website/content/authors/simonis/_index.md

 - Team DAPPER
 ---

-Dr. Juniper Simonis (*they/them*) brings over 15 years' experience in the fields of statistical, theoretical, and computational conservation biology to DAPPER.
+Dr. Juniper Simonis brings over 15 years' experience in the fields of statistical, theoretical, and computational conservation biology to DAPPER.

-Dr. Simonis studied Integrative Biology at the [University of Illinois: Urbana-Champaign](https://illinois.edu/) as an undergraduate (BS 2006) and obtained their PhD in [Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/) from [Cornell University](https://www.cornell.edu/) in 2013.
+Dr. Simonis studied Integrative Biology at the [University of Illinois: Urbana-Champaign](https://illinois.edu/) as an undergraduate (BS 2006) and obtained her PhD in [Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/) from [Cornell University](https://www.cornell.edu/) in 2013.

 On the way to and since starting DAPPER Stats, Dr. Simonis has also been a Postdoctoral Fellow at [Lincoln Park Zoo](https://www.lpzoo.org/)'s [Alexander Center for Applied Population Biology](https://www.lpzoo.org/conservation-science/research-centers/alexander-center-applied-population-biology), a Biometrician at [Cramer Fish Sciences](https://www.fishsciences.net/), and a Data Analyst in the [Weecology Lab](https://www.weecology.org/) at the [University of Florida](http://www.ufl.edu/).